uib/ordbok-api/sqlite.md

 This represents a single directory entry.
 This is an article describing a single "word".
 Note that the spelling of the lemma of an entry isn't unique.
-There can be multiple entries for the same sequence of letters.
+There can be multiple entries for the same sequence of letters, as these are denoted as different words.

 Field|Type|Comment
 -----|----|---------